This tutorial is on making giant / large felt letters for a fun and unique Christmas garland.

 - Felt in your chosen colours; I used green & cream for my FA LA LA and red and cream for my HO HO HO.
 You should get at least two letters, if not more, out of a fat quarter (it depends on the letters).

 - Embroidery thread or crewel wool in contrasting colours.

-- Fibre stuffing, I use old pillows for this as I did with my Mountain Cushions.
+- I use old pillows for fibre stuffing as I did with my Mountain Cushions.